Reading South (UK Parliament constituency): Boundaries

 The Park ward of the County Borough of Reading was transferred from Wokingham, along with western parts of the Rural District thereof.
-The remaining wards of the County Borough were previously part of the abolished Borough Constituency of Reading.
+The remaining wards of the County Borough were previously part of the abolished constituency of Reading.

-The constituency was abolished for the 1983 general election, with the majority forming the basis of the new County Constituency of Reading East.
-The north-western parts transferred back to Wokingham.
+The constituency was abolished again for the 1983 general election, with the majority forming the basis of the new County Constituency of Reading East.
+The north-western areas transferred back to Wokingham.